How to change a nappy

-All babies need changing as soon as possible when they've done a poo (stool) to prevent nappy rash.
+All babies need changing as soon as possible when they have done a poo (stool) to prevent nappy rash.

-Young babies need changing as many as 10 or 12 times a day, while older babies need to be changed at least six to eight times.
+Young babies need changing as many as 10 or 12 times a day, while older babies need to be changed at least 6 to 8 times.

 What you need for nappy changing

 Before you change your baby's nappy, wash your hands and get everything you need in one place, including: